What does it mean to major in chemistry?

-Students may become involved in research with faculty members as early as the end of their freshman year, and many opportunities exist for students to become involved in funded summer research projects.
-It is not unusual for a chemistry major to co-author a scientific article with a professor before graduating from UM.
+Students may become involved in research with faculty members as early as their freshman year, and many opportunities exist for students to become involved in funded summer research projects.
+It is not unusual for a biochemistry major to co-author a scientific article with a professor before graduating from UM.
 A number of students from the Department of Chemistry & Biochemistry have received Goldwater Scholarships, a prestigious national award for undergraduates who plan a career in science research.

-What can UM chemistry majors do after graduation?
+What can chemistry majors do after graduation?

 A liberal arts education empowers and prepares students to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 Related careers in chemistry include chemical and materials research, medical research, pharmacology, toxicology, health care, pharmacy, law, policy, and environmental areas.
-The American Chemical Society website has a page to explore chemistry careers.
+The American Chemical Society website has information to explore chemistry careers.

 Jacob Graham (BS chemistry ’09)